 Alternative investments include investments in limited partnership funds (hedge funds and private equity of nonregistered funds).
 Alternative investment interests are stated at fair value based on financial statements and other information received from the funds.
 Fair value is the estimated net realizable value of holdings priced at quoted market value (where market quotations are available), historical cost or other estimates including appraisals.
-The Organization believes that the stated value of its alternative investments was a reasonable estimate of their fair value as of September 30, 2015 and 2014.
+The Organization believes that the stated value of its alternative investments was a reasonable estimate of their fair value as of September 30, 2016 and 2015.
 However, alternative investments are not readily marketable and many alternative investments have underlying investments which do not have quoted market values.
 The estimated value is subject to uncertainty and could differ had a ready market existed.
 Such differences could be material to the valuation of some of the Organization's alternative investments.
 The amount of gain or loss associated with these investments is reflected in the accompanying consolidated financial statements.
+Furthermore, these investments are measured using a net asset value ("NAV") and are exempted from categorization within the fair value hierarchy and related disclosures.
+Instead, the Organization separately discloses the information required for assets measured using the NAV practical expedient, and discloses a reconciling item between the total amount of investments categorized within the fair value hierarchy and total investments measured at fair value on the face of the financial statements.